 Italy has seen its borrowing costs ease since the height of financial market panic in November 2011 but they remain higher than those of countries that are seen as safe investments on the financial markets.

-Italy's bond issues have gone well this year and on Thursday the Italian Treasury said it was cancelling two auctions scheduled for November and December because of lower funding requirements.
+Italy's bond issues have gone well this year and the Italian Treasury said it was cancelling two auctions scheduled for November and December because of lower funding requirements.